datacommonsorg/docsite/api/pandas/time_series.md

 Going into more detail on how to assemble the values for the required arguments:

- - `dcids`: Data Commons uniquely identifies nodes by assigning them DCIDs, or Data Commons IDs.
-Your query will need to specify the DCIDs for the nodes of interest.
+ - `place`: For this parameter, you will need to specify the DCID (the unique ID assigned by Data Commons to each node in the graph) of the place you are interested in.

- - `place_type`: This argument specifies the type of place sought in the response.
-For example, when examining places contained within American `States`, you would be able to select `City` or `County` (among others).
-For a full list of available types, see [`subClassOf Place`](https://datacommons.org/browser/Place.
+ - `stat_var`: The statistical variable whose value you are interested in.

 In addition to these required properties, this endpoint also allows for other, optional arguments.
 Here are helpful arguments in regular use by Data Commons developers: